-- table (str) Table name

-- short\name (str) Variable's short name

-- derived (bool, optional) Variable is derived.
-Info retrieval for derived variables always look on the default tables if variable is not find in the requested table
+- table (str) Table name.
+Ignored for custom tables. - short_name (str) Variable's short name. - derived (boo1) Variable is derived.
+Info retrieval for derived variables always looks on the default tables if variable is not found in the requested table.
+Ignored for custom tables.

-Return the VariableInfo object for the requested variable if found, returns None if not class esmvalcore.cmor.table.InfoBase(default, alt\names, strict)
+VariableInfo object for the requested variable if found, returns None if not.